Wed September 28th Closed

 No, but if your proposal is selected and you are 17-years-old or younger, or your artist-led organization is composed of individuals who are 17-years-old or younger, you must have a trusted adult, 18 years or older, sign your Recipient Agreement on your behalf.

 In prioritizing communities that have been historically underfunded, the program will focus investments on American Indian and Alaska Native, Asian and Asian American, Black and African American, Disabled, Indigenous and Indigena, Latinx, LGBTQIA2S+, MENASA, and Native Hawaiian and Pacific Islander artists and artist led-organizations across Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Santa Cruz, Solano, and Sonoma counties.
-In addition to these groups, artist-led organizations that have an annual operating budget of $500,000 or less will also be prioritized.
+Organizations primarily led by artists from these groups that have an annual operating budget of $250,000 or less will also be prioritized.

 This list was honed through consultation with social practice artists from multiple communities and backgrounds and is meant to call folks into participation with us.
 However, we know that language has power and words and labels can cause harm, and can easily exclude many people.
 We also understand that language, when careful, can lift and empower all of us.
 Most of all, we embrace that language is accountable and necessarily dynamic.
 At YBCA, we are committed to doing the best we can to find and use the words to ensure that people are seen and acknowledged and that we are accountable to our commitment to social, racial, and economic equity and justice.
 We will keep on listening, responding and adjusting the words we use and the actions we take.